General Foundation Questions

 How does being a recipient of previous funding affect a new grant application?

 Every application is evaluated on its merits; receipt of a prior grant has no bearing on the awarding of a new grant.
-If a letter of inquiry is received from a previous grantee, our staff verifies that all required impact reports were filed and approved for the previous grant before considering the new request.
+If a letter of inquiry is received from a previous grantee, however, our staff verifies that all required impact reports were filed and approved for the previous grant before considering the new request.
+Previous grantees will be evaluated alongside other previous grantees and will not be compared with potential new grantees.

 During the final stage of the grant selection process, previous grantees that have been selected for a new grant during the current cycle will be considered to have their award elevated from a three-year grant to a larger 10-year grant.

 Does receiving an invitation to complete a full application mean my organization is likely to receive a grant?

-No. In past years, Cummings Foundation has awarded grants to 40-50 percent of the organizations that completed full applications.
+No. In past years, Cummings Foundation has awarded grants to approximately 50 percent of the organizations that completed full applications.
 We expect that the selection of grantees will continue to be a highly competitive process in which the number of fully worthy applications will exceed considerably the number of grants awarded.

 Does Cummings Foundation have a policy regarding overhead or indirect costs?

 Recognizing that most nonprofits incur general operating costs, the Foundation will consider funding necessary "overhead" expenses (e.g., rent, phone service, administrative salaries, etc.).
 These costs should be detailed in the budget template provided within the application rather than allocated as a percentage of the grant, as is often the practice with larger institutions, such as universities.

-Does Cummings Foundation have other guidelines or restrictions regarding grant expenditures?
+Does Cummings Foundation have guidelines or restrictions regarding grant expenditures?